girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Edit Distance/edit_distance_documentation.md

 2. Remove a character
 3. Replace a character

-Cost of all the above operations is same.
+The cost of all the above operations is the same.
 Find the minimum number of operations that are required to convert ‘str1’ into ‘str2’.
 Example:
 ```
 Input: str1="sitting",  str2="kitten"